 Let’s face it, most of us did not grow up in particularly healthy environments.
 Some of us faced emotional abuse, although our parents were not necessarily aware of the damage they caused us as they were raising us.

-I grew up in a single-parent home, with a mother who was anxious, controlling, and who often yelled at us.
+I grew up in a single-parent home, with a mother who was anxious, controlling, and often yelled at us, based on her fluctuating mood.
 It is true that she loved us very much.

 However, as children, we could not understand that.
 When you are a child, your brain is not capable of understanding the complex situations you find yourself in.
 You see the world as either black or white, good or bad.
 Sometimes mom was bad, and sometimes mom was good.